mardsonferreira/RestDjangoAPI/README.md

   http://127.0.0.1:8000/companies/
 ```

-## Following are some examples of queries in API:
+## Following are some examples of queries in API
 * http://127.0.0.1:8000/companies/
 * http://127.0.0.1:8000/companies/{id}
 * http://127.0.0.1:8000/versions/